matrix-org/synapse/docs/workers.md

 make HTTP requests to each other, primarily for operations which need to wait for a reply ─ such as sending an event.

-All the workers and tha main process connect to Redis, which relays replication commands between processes.
+All the workers and the main process connect to Redis, which relays replication commands between processes.

 If Redis support is enabled Synapse will use it as a shared cache, as well as a